Vadifire/tweeting/README.md

 To use the Twitter API, authentication is required.
 API keys and tokens for authentication can be generated here: https://apps.twitter.com.
 Please follow the configuration instructions here: http://twitter4j.org/en/configuration.html.
 The twitter4j.properties should be placed in project's root directory.

-To run ProgramOne run: ```./gradlew run --args 'Hello World'``` To run ProgramTwo run: ```./gradlew run```
+To run ProgramOne run: ```./gradlew run --args 'Hello World'```
+Note: The string argument must be unique from any previous Twitter Status posted.
+Change 'Hello World' to a unique message if necessary.

+To run ProgramTwo run: ```./gradlew run```